just-the-docs/just-the-docs/tutorials/extension.md

 <img src="../files/noise-jsonschema.png">

-To validate a given CityJSON file and test it locally with your Extension you have to use [cjval](https://github.com/cityjson/cjval).
+To validate a given CityJSON file, you can use the [online validator](https://validator.cityjson.org): just drag the file `noise_data.city.json`, the validator will fetch the Extension schema automatically and validate the file (it should return valid here).

+If you want to test things locally while developing your own Extension, you can do the same with the file locally.
+First, install [cjval](https://github.com/cityjson/cjval) (the README explains how).
 If you use the option `--extensionfile` when validating, the Extension schemas will not be fetched automatically.

 <img src="../files/noise-results.png">

-Alternatively (if you don't want to install cjval), you can put your file `noise.ext.json` somewhere where it can be fetched (eg http://mywebsite.org/noise.ext.json), put that URL at line 6 and use the [online validator](https://validator.cityjson.org)